 - Advocates for the adoption of more effective land and water conservation laws.

-The Land Alliance has 2,400 members, a governing board of 35 trustees, seven paid staff and a volunteer corps of more than 200 community residents across all generations.
+The Land Alliance has more than 3,000 members, a governing board of 37 trustees, seven paid staff and a volunteer corps of more than 200 community residents across all generations.
 The Nature Conservancy is a founding member of the Land Alliance Board.